phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

  `schtasks /create /tn "WhiteSnake_Stealer" /sc MINUTE /tr "C:\Users\REM\AppData\Local\EsetSecurity\WhiteSnake_Stealer.exe" /rl HIGHEST /f && DEL /F /S /Q /A "C:\Users\REM\Desktop\WhiteSnake\WhiteSnake_Stealer.exe" &&START "" "C:\Users\REM\AppData\Local\EsetSecurity\WhiteSnake_Stealer.exe"`

-This runs a scheduled task called "WhiteSnake_Stealer" that runs the malware every minute.
-The command also deletes the malware from its originl running direcory.
+This runs a scheduled task called "WhiteSnake_Stealer" which runs the malware every minute.
+The command also deletes the malware from its original running directory.
-Note that it will check the priority it's running on and chaange that accordingly additionally it will create a folder called `EsetSecurity` in the `C:\...\AppData\Local` directory and copies itself there beforehand.
+Note that it will check the priority it's running on and change that accordingly additionally, it will create a folder called `EsetSecurity` in the `C:\...\AppData\Local` directory and copy itself there beforehand.

 It will also create a mutex name `mefr3hjdol`